MattDodsonEnglish/English-Learning-Wiki/README.md

   is how they became masters, ultimately gaining the power to discuss all things at all times in their second language.

-  I know people who have mastered their foriegn language (both English and my L2).
-  People who achieve mastery invariably fall into two categories.
+  I have never met a person who achieved mastery of a second language that did not fall into one of these two categories:
-  1. Fortunate sons and daughters,i.e. people who went to bilingual schools or grew up in bilingual environments
+  1. Fortunate sons and daughters,i.e. people who went to bilingual schools or grew up in bilingual environments.
-  2. Good students, who by definition have the properties of good students I listed above.
+  2. Good students, who by definition have all or at least most of the properties of good students I listed above.